microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 ## Framework components :microscope:

-Vizualized using mermaid.js, components are described below.
+Visualized using mermaid.js, components are described below.
 Remember, each is a point for conversation, decision making, action and measurement.

 ```mermaid